bsd-department/wbridge/README.md

 # WBridge

-WBridge is a command utility designed to enhance the experience of interacting with Windows from WSL.
+WBridge is a command line utility designed to enhance the experience of interacting with Windows from WSL.

 ## Features